Eyra-is/Eyra/DEVELOPER.md

 #### Marosijo module

 An aligner which uses a phone bigram model to be able to insert phonemes between words in the prompt.
+Based on method in
+> [1] Panayotov, V., Chen, G., Povey, D., & Khudanpur, S. (2015).
+Librispeech: An ASR corpus based on public domain audio books.
+In ICASSP, IEEE International Conference on Acoustics, Speech and Signal Processing - Proceedings (Vol. 2015-August, pp. 5206–5210). http://doi.org/10.1109/ICASSP.2015.7178964

 Here is a bit taken from [`marosijo_make_utterance_fsts.sh`](https://github.com/Eyra-is/Eyra/blob/master/Backend/server-interface/qc/scripts/marosijo_make_utterance_fsts.sh):